-When Excessive Force By Law Enforcement Causes Injury And Violates Rights
+When Police Brutality Causes Injury Or Death And Violates Rights

 Police brutality is not just frightening and outrageous to those affected by it.
 It is also an affront to a perception of safety for all of us.
 Anyone could be the target of excessive force by law enforcement agents, but news reports often show people in marginalized groups at the receiving end.
 The results may include serious injuries, including fatal ones leading to wrongful death claims.